ymidhileshkumar/Cross-Camera-Player-Mapping/README.md

-# 🏃‍♂️ Player Re-Identification in Sports Footage
+# 🏃‍♂️ Cross Camera Player Mapping in Sports Footage

 ## 📌 Overview

-This project addresses a real-world computer vision challenge in sports analytics: **Player Re-Identification (Re-ID)** across different camera feeds.
+This project addresses a real-world computer vision challenge in sports analytics: **Player Mapping** across different camera feeds.
 The goal is to ensure each player retains a **consistent identity** (ID) even when they move out of view or are seen from different angles.

 All resources for this assignment are available here: